-CATS combines Middlesex University expertise from the departments of Psychology (directed Professor Antonia Bifulco) and Criminology and Sociology (directed by Professor Julia Davidson).
+CATS combines Middlesex University expertise from the departments of Psychology (directed by Professor Antonia Bifulco) and Criminology and Sociology (directed by Professor Julia Davidson).

 The Psychology component of the CATS centre has existed since 1990 as the Lifespan Research Group.
 This section is directed by Prof Bifulco, and it has a long history of researching abuse victimisation in the family context and intergenerationally, and its effect on psychological disorder in the immediate and longer term.
 Research programme funding over 10 years from the Medical Research Council allowed for intensive interview investigation of the causal effects of early life neglect and abuse on later experience and psychological disorder, within an Attachment framework.